MATE 664 Lecture 11

 • Frenkel defects: one charged species moved to other site

-Comparison between Schottkey and Frenkel defects
+Comparison between Schottky and Frenkel defects

-Ionic Defects: Kröger-Vink (KV) notation
+Ionic defects: Kröger-Vink (KV) notation

 • Formula \(X^Z_Y\)